 Given that CCG students are primarily working adults, the average program completion is five (5) years or thirty (30) eight-week sessions.

-Please note: The Bachelor of Arts in Interdisciplinary Studies is also offered as an in-seat or hybrid program through Cambridge College.
-See Interdisciplinary Studies on page 79 for details.
+Please note: The Bachelor of Arts in Interdisciplinary Studies is also offered as an in-seat or hybrid program through the School of Arts & Sciences.
+See Interdisciplinary Studies on page 75 for details.